-Boosting black veganism one 'burger' at a time
+Slutty Vegan restaurant a plant-based burger sensation

 Cameron Mitchell

-The pair met in a shared commercial kitchen space where Pernell was surprised to learn that the delicious-looking and -smelling burgers coming from Cole's area were vegan.
+The pair met in a shared commercial kitchen space where Pernell was surprised to learn that the delicious-looking and smelling burgers coming from Cole's area were vegan.

 "She gave me the burger to try, and I got upset instantly," Pernell said, laughing.
 "Like, wait, who are you and why didn't I know who you were and why haven't I heard of you?"